-There are two types of book distribution for printed books: Print-On-Demand (POD) and Expanded Distribution.
+There are two types of book distribution for printed books: Print-On-Demand (POD) and Traditional Distribution.

 Your personal Publishing Consultant will help you decide which model will work best for you, your book, and your budget, but the following questions can get you moving in the right direction:

 - How important is it to me that I get my book in bookstores?
-Do I want that opportunity enough to warrant the additional expenses of expanded distribution?
+Do I want that opportunity enough to warrant the additional expenses of Traditional Distribution?